snafees21/Todo-Zen/README.md

 - Each user has to have contributed to the readme.
 The entire team is responsible for this.
 - The project you propose is of a scope appropriate for your group size

+# Milestone 2 Prototype:
+ Estimate how much work each feature will take to implement (in hours)
+- Assign owners for features and add up work estimates for each owner.
+Each group member should have a similar work-load
+- Designs
+- Wire frames for all your “Must-have features”
+- Finalize “Must-have features”
+From this point on you are committed to these features.
+- Working UI for key parts of the app

+# Milestone 3 Submission:
+Additional considerations for grading:
+- You implemented all of your must-have features
+- You contributed approximately an equal amount to the code base (equal in difficulty and amount of code)

 ***Must commit work to the class repository!***